andycroll/andycroll.com/_posts/2018/2018-04-01-stop-robots-crawlers-triggering-errors-rails.md

   credit: 'Joseph Chan'
 ---

 When a Rails application can't find a record, it throws a 404 error.
-This is a standard HTTP code for browsers (and other clients) meaning 'not found'.
+This is a standard HTTP code for browsers meaning 'not found'.

-When you have an Internet-facing site various search engines will be crawling your site.
-As you change things certain URLs might no longer work and the search engines can start generating a lot of ‘not found’ errors in your application by hitting all the links that used to exist.
+When you have an Internet-facing site various search engines will be crawling it.
+As you change things, certain URLs might change or cease to exist.
+This means search engines/crawlers can start generating a lot of ‘not found’ errors by trying to load pages that used to exist.

 ## Instead of…